rsaggere/Getting_and_cleaning_data/CodeBook.md

 Its activity label.
 An identifier of the subject who carried out the experiment.

-The R script can be divided into 5 high level sections.
+The R script can be divided into below high level sections.
 Each section is described below:

         Read the various data files into respective data frames